Nobody Likes Doing Secret Santa at Work

 (It was not.)
 (This should be obvious.)

 “I loved my boss, and we’re still friendly, but it was pretty mortifying and weird to open that and be like, here this is a gift from your DIRECT SUPERVISOR,” Cindy Lou tells me.
-“Our overall manager was immediately like ‘Put that way, that’s an HR violation.’”
+“Our overall manager was immediately like ‘Put that away, that’s an HR violation.’”

 Cindy Lou’s story is (one hopes) atypically awkward, but the general employee consensus surrounding workplace Secret Santa is: Why are we doing this?
 Who is this benefitting?
 Why would we take an already bad tradition (Secret Santa) and make it bloodthirsty (White Elephant)?
 What useless crap can I really buy Suzie in accounting with the $10 limit, and couldn’t this $10 be better spent on my lunch?
 What if I don’t even celebrate Christmas?
 How can we make this stop?